Anzac Cottage: Construction

 Construction day, Saturday 12 February, began at 3:30 am with the ringing of a bell to summon the builders.
 By 4 am there were 50 men on site ready to begin, and by 8 am over there were over 100 men working on the house.
 The number rose to 200 by early afternoon.
 Meals were provided to the workers from a temporary canteen set up for the purpose.
-During the afternoon a memorial plaque was affixed to one of the gateway pillars by Lady Barron, the wife of Governor Harry Barron.
+During the afternoon a memorial plaque was affixed to one of the gateway pillars by Lady Clara Barron, the wife of Governor Harry Barron.
 At 5 pm Roberts raised the Australian flag, into which the letters "ANZAC" had been sewn.
 By the end of the day "the outside of the buildings was almost completed", the lawn turf was laid and the fence had been erected.
 The remainder of the construction work, including the interior, was completed over the next two weeks.

 The building of the cottage was a notable public event.
 The delivery procession was watched by thousands, and met at the building site by a crowd of hundreds.
 The main construction attracted a crowd of 4,000 onlookers, the local streets were decorated with flags and streamers, and the Police Band provided music.
 A souvenir booklet was printed to mark the occasion, with descriptions of the events and the cottage, photographs, and the names of many of those involved.